felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/pulling-menu.md

 Products in the `products` array of a HubRise catalog can have several skus.
 This notion of products/skus is not supported on Just Eat.
 Every sku is mapped to an individual product on Just Eat.
 For more information about products in HubRise catalogs, see [Products](/developers/api/catalog-management/#products).

-For every `sku` object in a product, Just Eat Flyt Bridge pushes the following information to Just Eat:
+For every `sku` object in a product, Just Eat Flyt Bridge pulls the following information into Just Eat:

 - `ref`: The ref of the sku, which will be passed along in orders
 - `name`: The name of the sku